PuddyClub/Firebase-Discord-Interactions/README.md

 author() - return the message author.

+user(optionName, forceBot) - return the mentioned user. channel(optionName, forceBot) - return the mentioned channel. role(optionName, forceBot) - return the mentioned role.
+(forceBot will force the Discord.JS values from the mentioned value if you are using the Discord.JS with the module.
+The all data will be stored in the value "result.interaction.data.discordjs")

 boolean(optionName) - return a boolean value.
 integer(optionName) - return a integer value.
 string(optionName) - return a boolean value.